 - 1. Assignments (30%)

-- Tentatively, 7-10 assignments

-- The best n-1 assignments count.
+- Tentatively 7-10 assignments, best n-1 used for grading if n>6

 - Late assignments will not be accepted.

-- Assignments must be submitted electronically.
+- Assignments will be submitted electronically; exceptions possible

-- No collaboration is permitted on the assignments.
+- Assignments may include one or two practicums.

 - 2. Two Midterm Exams (20%)

-- To be held in the evenings of Feb 4, 2018 and Mar 4, 2018.

 - 3. Final Exam (50%)

 - Scheduled by the university.

 - Will cover all material in the course.

-- If the final is better than the average of the two midterms, the midterms will be ignored and the final will have weight 70% in the final grade calculation.
+- Midterms may be ignored if better mark is obtained by ignoring them and counting 70% for the Final Exam